tckerr/walk/README.md

 ```

-`preWalk` callbacks are invoked prior to yielding a node, and `postWalk` callbacks after.
+`preVisit` callbacks are invoked prior to yielding a node, and `postVisit` callbacks after.